Keyboard shortcuts

 Crypto Module (auth/crypto.rs): Ed25519 operations and signature verification

-AuthSettings (auth/settings.rs): Settings management and key operations
+AuthSettings (auth/settings.rs): Settings management and conflict-safe key operations

 Permission Module (auth/permission.rs): Permission checking and clamping logic